nellore/rail/README.md

 TODO list
 ---------

-* Pick a name!
-Or a temporary codename.
-Replace old name(s) like Myrna 2, Tornado and RNAwesome, with new name.
-Make it easier to change name in future by minimizing number of places where it's hard-coded.
-Some candidates:
-    * Tornado - since it's weather-related like "cloud", but there are other bioinformatics tools with this name
-    * Rail, Railroad, Railway - the analogy being that our software is analyzing data (moving cargo) in a uniform way across datasets (always along the same track)
-    * Spyder - but this only really refers to the DER-finding functionality
 * Carefully audit the code in `src/rnawesome/align.py` and add a comprehensive suite of unit tests.
 * Move this TODO list to GitHub issue tracker